bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/building-models.md

     PFK_num = m.reactions.loc[m.reactions.REACTION_NAMES == "PFK", "ID"].values[0]
     acald_exch_id = m.reactions.loc[m.reactions.REACTION_NAMES == "EX_acald_e", "EXCH_IND"].values[0]

-In this case, we will need to be more sensitive to the maximum flux through the `PFK` reaction in order to appropriately reduce it through the build up of acetaldehyde.
+In this case, we will need to be sensitive to the maximum flux through the `PFK` reaction in order to appropriately reduce it through the build up of acetaldehyde.
 To find the maximum flux, we can solve using the `cobra` model:

     sol = model.optimize()
     max_ub = sol.fluxes["PFK"]